theCampel/TimeCapsule/README.md

 # Time Capsule Essay
 ## The Future?

 On the 23rd of August, 2023, I predicted what a day in my life in 2030 looked like.
-I wanted to write a time-capsule, to capture our expectations of the future, in a verifiably dated form.
+I wanted to write a time-capsule, capturing our expectations of the future, in a verifiably dated form.
 It looks like this.

 I hope you enjoy.